Request to call (Puru)

 Tips for guides and porters: It is customary to tip your guides and porters at the end of the trek.
 A general rule is to budget around $10 per person daily for tips.

-You can expect to spend anywhere from $1,500 to $2,500 on your short Everest Base Camp trek, depending on your travel style and your required comfort level.
+Depending on your travel style and required comfort level, you can expect to spend anywhere from $1,500 to $2,500 on your short Everest Base Camp trek.

 Several permits are required for the Short Everest Base Camp Trek:

-TIMS (Trekkers’ Information Management System) Card: This permit is issued by the Nepal Tourism Board and is required for all trekkers in Nepal.
+TIMS (Trekkers' Information Management System) Card: The Nepal Tourism Board issues this permit, which is required for all trekkers in Nepal.
 It helps the authorities track and manage the number of trekkers in the region.

 Sagarmatha National Park Permit: This permit is required for trekking in the Sagarmatha National Park, which covers the Everest region.
 The Department of National Parks and Wildlife Conservation issues it.